flighter18/photobooth-statistic/README.md

 # photobooth-statistic

-*In public_html is all the Web Code.
+* In public_html is all the Web Code. <br>
-*In the folder mysql is MYSQL dump.
+* In the folder mysql is MYSQL dump.
 This dump is an example.